-A permanent resident of Canada can apply for Canadian citizenship once they have physically lived in Canada for at least 1,095 days (three years), within the four year period preceding the date of their application.
+A permanent resident of Canada can apply for Canadian citizenship once they have physically lived in Canada for at least 1,095 days (three years), within the five year period preceding the date of their application.

 Becoming a Canadian citizen gives additional rights and benefits, such as the right to vote and the right to hold public office.
 In addition, it also allows a foreign national to eliminate having to maintain the residency requirements that are associated with permanent residence status.